-You’ll often hear this follow-up question if you’ve failed to describe a REAL weakness (see “turning a negative into a positive” strategy above”)
+You will often hear this follow-up question if you have failed to describe a REAL weakness (see the “turning a negative into a positive” strategy we mentioned above”)

 - OK, how about a real weakness?

-This is a more pointed follow-up when the interviewer is skeptical about your answer.
+This is a more pointed follow-up when the interviewer is skeptical about your initial answer.

 - Can you share another weakness or area for development?

-A tough interviewer may ask for more than one weakness, especially if the first one provided sounds false or over-rehearsed.
+A tough interviewer may ask more than one weakness interview question, especially if the first one provided sounds false or over-rehearsed.
 Some interviewers just know that candidates often prepare only one weakness and want to see what they come up with on the spot.

 So why do interviewers ask about weaknesses when they know that most candidates don’t answer honestly?

-They’re trying to get past your nice, presentable interview facade and get a sense of what you’re really like to work with — the good, the bad, and the ugly.
+They are trying to get past your nice, presentable interview facade and get a sense of what you are really like to work with.

 Even if you don’t answer honestly, your answer tells them something about you.
 If you dodge the question or try to fake your way through it, the interviewer will wonder if:

-- You’ve got scary secret weaknesses that you won’t discuss.
+- You have scary secret weaknesses that you won’t discuss.

-- You think you’re perfect because you have no self-awareness.
+- You think you are perfect because you have no self-awareness.

-- You think you’re perfect because your standards are very low.
+- You think you are perfect because your standards are very low.

-- You’re a con artist. (this may be okay if you’re in politics or public relations)
+- You are a con artist.
+(This may be okay if you’re in politics or public relations.)

-I have seen strong interviewers get tripped up with the weakness question.
+We have seen strong interviewers get tripped up with the “What is your greatest weakness?” interview question.
 It can be very difficult to talk about your flaws in a stressful situation like a job interview.
-Negative topics require added diplomacy (See also: Answering behavioral questions about failure).
+Negative topics require added diplomacy (See also: Answering behavioral interview questions about failure).

 Meanwhile, you’re nervous and thinking about 1,000 other things (Is my hair sticking up?
 Is my breath okay?
 Why did he just frown like that?
 What am I going to say if he asks why I left my last job?
 How am I going to remember that teamwork example?
 Can he tell that I’m sweating?)

-However, there is a way to answer that is honest and authentic and still increases your odds of getting a job offer.
+However, you can answer “What is your greatest weakness” in a way that is honest and authentic and still increases your odds of getting a job offer.

-A good weakness answer has two important parts:
+A good weakness interview question answer has two important parts: